NCI-CGR/IlluminaSequencingAnalysis/Note/Tips/Basic_Usage_of_Git.md

 4. make comments
     * Notice
        * Format, including caption, main body and ref
-       * do not write too long for each line
+       * Do not write too long for each line
-       * make sure you linked this commit to the correct ticket.
+       * Make sure you linked this commit to the correct ticket.
        * Save it as Dos format
     * Command line and example
 ```